Hervepoh/eneo-icn-cashing/app/server/readme.md

 - [ ] update status of an internal credit advice request
 - [ ] validation of an internal credit advice request
 - [x] Delete an internal credit advice request
+- [x] Generation of the ICN TO CMS integration file

 #### notifications
 - [x] get all notifications